ganboing/sifive-trace-decoder/doc/ITCPrint.md

 };
 ```

-If the stdout-path is set to anything else, stdout is not redirected to the ITC 0 stimulus registers.
+If the stdout-path is set to anything else, or the chosen record is not present, stdout is not redirected to the ITC 0 stimulus registers.
 It is not sufficient to just change the stdout-path entry to the trace-encoder; the entire BSP must be rebuilt.

 ### Building a BSP with redirected stdout